 2. Develop Your Self-Confidence Level

 The second step involves developing your self-confidence level.
 Many times, sales professionals have stress in their jobs because they are not succeeding in making sales.
 Developing your self-confidence level can help you to successfully close more deals and earn more commissions.
-This article shares some tips on having a better year in sales.
 There are several ways to develop your personal confidence level and they are listed below.

 - Read books by industry professionals like David Woods and Tony Robbins.

 - Learn how to approach customers when starting a sales pitch or discussion.

 - Practice makes perfect – simply work the business daily and make progress.

 One important way to relieve your stress when you work a commission-based job is to receive genuine support from your spouse, partner or those closest to you.
 If your spouse is not on board with your employment situation, that can detract from your success rate and increase your stress level.
 For example, your spouse may not appreciate that you are living solely off of commissions rather than a steady weekly or biweekly paycheck.
 Having to deal with the dissatisfaction level of your spouse, will make your work situation more difficult to handle.
 In order to decrease your stress level, you first need to get your spouse on board with your current commission-based job or you need to find another one in order to save your marriage!
 Additionally, sharing your stress level with your manager or team leader will help you to succeed.
 This individual is supposed to help you better manage your sales work and assist when you have issues.
 A high stress level qualifies as an issue.